 Because spring is just around the corner in my little neck of the woods.
-I know it’s still February, but the daffodils are blooming, the trees are starting to leaf out, and the frogs are a-croaking.
-Pretty soon, the bluebonnets are going to start popping up on the sides of the road, which in my my book makes it official.
+I know it’s not quite February, but soon the daffodils will be blooming, the trees will start to leaf out, and the frogs will be a-croaking.
+Pretty soon, the bluebonnets are going to start popping up on the sides of the road, which in my my book pretty much makes it official.

 Yep…it will be summertime!
 (Or, at least, it might as well be.)
 I love, love, love me some summertime.
 I’m kind of like Buddy the Elf, except summer is my favorite.
 I also love teaching life science topics at this time of year.
 I thought I’d share with you one of my favorite activities for teaching young students about plants.

 Here in Texas, we use the TEKS (Texas Essential Knowledge Skills) for our curriculum standards.
 The second grade standards that are addressed are the following, and can easily be taught in tandem.

 (9) Organisms and environments.
 The student knows that living organisms have basic needs that must be met for them to survive within their environment.
 The student is expected to:

 (A) identify the basic needs of plants and animals;